Mark R. Shulman

 Open, Lecture—Fall

-In a global landscape pocked by genocide, wars of choice, piracy, and international terrorism, what good is international law?
+In a global landscape marked by genocide, wars of choice, piracy, and international terrorism, what use is international law?
 Can it mean anything without a global police force and a universal judiciary?
-Is “might makes right” the only law that works?
-Or is it true that “most states comply with most of their obligations most of the time”?
+Is "might makes right" the only law that works?
+Or is it true that "most states comply with most of their obligations most of the time"?
 These essential questions frame the contemporary practice of law across borders.
-This lecture provides an overview of international law—its doctrine, theory, and practice.
-The course addresses a wide range of issues, including the bases and norms of international law, the law of war, human-rights claims, domestic implementation of international norms, treaty interpretation, and state formation/succession.
+This course examines international law from its historical foundations through today's most pressing challenges: When can states legally use force?
+How do human rights claims constrain sovereignty?
+When does law actually bind?
+How do international norms become domestic reality?
+Students will engage with both doctrine and practice, learning to analyze how international law functions—and fails—in a multipolar world.
+Beyond mastering legal frameworks, students will develop critical skills for understanding how states behave, how power and principle interact in global affairs, and how individuals and organizations can leverage international law to effect change—or when other tools prove more effective.

 Faculty